Content-Security-Policy

 Jason He Updated by Jason He

-DeskDirector server 19.65.x now supports Content Security Policy.
-Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, include Cross-Site Scripting (XSS) and data injection attacks.
-These attacks are used for everything from data theft, to site defacement, to malware distribution.
+DeskDirector server versions 19.65.x and above support Content Security Policy.
+Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross-Site Scripting (XSS) and data injection attacks.
+These attacks are used for everything from data theft to site defacement to malware distribution.

 Attacks that can be blocked with Content Security Policy

-• Clickjacking, by defining rule for Content Security Policy (CSP) frame-ancestors directive, web application can defend against clickjacking attack.
+• Clickjacking, by defining a rule for the Content Security Policy (CSP) frame-ancestors directive, a web application can defend against a clickjacking attack.

-• Cross-Site Scripting (XSS), Content Security Policy can define executable JavaScript scripts, avoid unknown scripts been loaded.
-DeskDirector's server only allows script from our own CDN location.
+• Cross-Site Scripting (XSS), Content Security Policy can define executable JavaScript scripts, and avoid unknown scripts from being loaded.
+DeskDirector's server only allows scripts from our own CDN location.

 By default, the Content Security Policy header is always returned in server 19.66.x.